 Where you set that threshold now makes a difference.
-By moving it up or down, you can influence the rate of false positives or false negatives - but always with a tradeoff!
+By moving it up or down (right or left on the above graph), you can influence the rate of false positives or false negatives – but always with a tradeoff!
 There is less area under the curve, and the ROC curve now looks like this:

-By moving that threshold up or down, you can introduce a bias toward/away from false positives or false negatives, but always at the cost of the other.
+By moving the threshold up or down that curve, you can introduce a bias toward/away from false positives or false negatives, but always at a cost of more of the other.

-In our Reality AI software, we implement this by setting the probability threshold at the closest point on the ROC curve to the upper left corner -- the point of maximum area under the curve and therefore maximum overall accuracy.
-But in a new feature we are currently rolling out, we now allow users to adjust that probability threshold and deliberately bias the model if that makes sense for their use case.
+In our Reality AI software, we implement this by setting the probability threshold at the closest point on the ROC curve to the upper left corner — the point of maximum area under the curve and therefore maximum overall accuracy.
+But we now allow users to adjust that probability threshold and deliberately bias the model if that makes sense for their use case.

 Here’s what that looks like in Reality AI:

 One big caution though: Before tweaking bias using the ROC curve, first make sure you’ve done everything you can to improve the overall accuracy of your model.
 You’ll always do better by making that ROC less curvy and more square than you will by sliding around the curve.
 Save the bias tweaking for a final tuning step.